aumcode/nfx/Source/NFX/ApplicationModel/Pile/README.md

   //or
   m_Pile = new MMFPile();
   //or inject from config
-  m_Pile = FactoryUtils.MakeAndConfigure(configNode, typeof(DefaultPile));//if type is not specified in config
+  //if type is not specified in config use DefaultPile as default type m_Pile = FactoryUtils.MakeAndConfigure(configNode, typeof(DefaultPile));
+  .....
-                                                                          //use DefaultPile as default type ..... m_Pile.Start();//Start the service
+  m_Pile.Start();//Start the service